 Ten-cent packages of ramen may provide a sodium-filled sense of college nostalgia, but true Japanese ramen is another story.
-And, contrary to popular belief, there’s more of this Japanese soupy goodness lurking in Tucson than you might have thought.
+On the bright side, there’s more of this Japanese soupy goodness lurking in Tucson than you might have thought.

 Ramen broths aren’t available in your neighborhood grocery store.
 The hours needed for a delicious tonkotsu broth consist of vigorously boiling pork bones for hours to form a creamy emulsion.
 Broth varieties also include miso, shoyu (soy sauce), and more.

-Here are our picks for where to politely slurp away.
+Here are our picks on places to politely slurp away.

-Beginning with the most non-traditional of the bunch – and the only food truck – Fat Noodle’s ramen includes a thinner bacon broth, summer squash, and butter.
-But, the flavors do make sense in your mouth.
-This food truck also offers ramen burgers if you want to try the trending noodle bun.
+Beginning with the most non-traditional of the bunch – and the only food truck – Fat Noodle’s most recent version of the House Ramen includes house-made noodles, 10-hour broth, Fat Slaw, honey sesame pork loin, shiitake mushrooms, 520 egg, green onions, Fat Sauce, scallions, and dashi.
+This food truck also offers ramen burgers, which feature a ramen noodle bun.

 More info on Fat Noodle Facebook page.